pandas-dev/pandas/doc/source/contributing_docstring.rst

 - numpy.ndarray
 - scipy.sparse.coo_matrix

-If the type is a pandas type, also specify pandas:
+If the type is a pandas type, also specify pandas except for Series and
+DataFrame:

+- Series
+- DataFrame
+- pandas.Index
+- pandas.Categorical
+- pandas.SparseArray

+If the exact type is not relevant, but must be compatible with a numpy array, array-like can be specified.
+If Any type that can be iterated is accepted, iterable can be used:

-- pandas.Series
+- array-like
-- pandas.DataFrame
+- iterable

 If more than one type is accepted, separate them by commas, except the last two types, that need to be separated by the word 'or':